A Thom-Sebastiani Theorem in Characteristic p: Proof of Lemma

 We are now ready to prove Lemma \ref{keylemma} (ii) and (iv).

-\begin{proof}[Proof of Lemma \ref{keylemma} (ii) and (iv)] The canonical morphism commutes with the base change on the trait $S$.
-Using \cite[3.7]{Dfinitude}, we can reduce to the case where $k$ is algebraically closed and $S=\mathrm{Spec}\,k[[\pi]]$.
-The problem is local at $y$ with respect to the etale topology.
-By \cite[2.5]{DMilnor}, we may assume that $Y$ is an open subscheme of a scheme $X$, $g:Y\to S$ can be extended to a proper morphism $f:X\to S$ which is smooth at points in $f^{-1}(0)-A$ for a finite subset $A$ of closed points in $f^{-1}(0)$, $y\in A$, (and any $x\in A-\{y\}$ is an ordinary quadratic singular point of $f^{-1}(0)$, a condition that we will not use).
+\begin{proof}[Proof of Lemma \ref{keylemma} (ii) and (iv)] The canonical morphism (\ref{iso(2)}) defined before Lemma \ref{globallemma} commutes with the base change on the trait $S$.
+By \cite[Th. finitude 3.7]{DSGA}, to prove this canonical morphism is an isomorphism, we can reduce to the case where $k$ is algebraically closed and $S=\mathrm{Spec}\,k[[\pi]]$.
+By \cite[XVI 2.5]{DK}, there exist a smooth projective variety $Z$ over $k$, a morphism $h:Z\to \mathbb P_k^1$ smooth outside a finite set of closed points in $Z$, and a closed point $z$ of $Z$ such that $h(z)=0$ and that there exists an $S$-isomorphism between the henselization of $Y$ at $y$, and the henselization of $Z\times_{\mathbb P_k^1} S$ at $z$, where $S$ is regarded as a ${\mathbb P}_k^1$-scheme by identifying $S$ with the completion of $\mathbb P_k^1$ at $0$.
+To prove the canonical morphism (3) is an isomorphism is a problem local with respect to the etale topology.
+So we may reduce to the case where $Y$ is an open subscheme of $X=Z\times_{\mathbb P_k^1}S$, $y=z$, and $g:Y\to S$ is induced by the projection $f:X=Z\times_{\mathbb P_k^1}S\to S$.
+The morphism $f:X\to S$ is projective, and is smooth at points in $f^{-1}(s)-A$ for a finite set $A$ of closed points in $f^{-1}(s)$.
 Our assertion then follows from Lemma \ref{globallemma}. \end{proof}